Loading...

 Portion Control

-Add a source of protein, such as grilled chicken, tofu, or boiled eggs, to your meal.
-This can help slow down the absorption of carbohydrates.
+Add a source of protein such as grilled chicken, tofu, or lentils to your meal.
+Protein can help stabilize blood sugar levels and reduce spikes.

 Stay Hydrated